Drek282/ps_hldm/INSTALL.md

 ## **Note**

-If you want hit locations advanced weapon stats there is a plugin available for that:
+If you want hit locations and advanced weapon stats there is a plugin available for that:

 [Lamda Core AMXX Stats Plugin for HLDM](https://forums.alliedmods.net/showthread.php?t=119618)